How to clean data

 It removes major errors and inconsistencies

 Data is only valuable if it’s accurate.
 Errors and inconsistencies can cause anything from minor embarrassment to a ruined reputation.
 Even small errors can have big consequences.
 They can also cost big money.
-For example, if you’re running an ad campaign based on bad user information, that’s wasted marketing money and wasted effort.
+For example, if you’re running an ad campaign based on bad user information, you won't reach your target audience effectively—that’s wasted marketing money and wasted effort.
+Data cleaning ensures your data is accurate and updated so you can leverage it effectively.

 It yields better insights